HumanCellAtlas/data-portal-content/content/learn/userguides/accessing-data/quick-start-guide.md

 Data in the Data Store is organized into Data Bundles.
 A bundle is a group of files organized into a versioned set and tagged with a unique global identifier.
 One of the goals of the Data Store is to provide a structure that makes it easy to keep related files together.
 Bundles make it easy to keep metadata together with associated data.
 The versioning structure also allows for parts of a bundle to be updated.
 The Data Store keeps all versions of data.
 This way research can be pinned to a specific version of data and metadata.

 ### Installing the HCA CLI
 It is recommended that the CLI be run in a virtual environment to control Python library dependencies.
-A common utility for creating and managing vritual environment is `virtualenv`.
+A common utility for creating and managing virtual environment is `virtualenv`.
 Installation instructions for `virtualenv` can be found online.
 In Mac OS High Sierra, one might use:

 `sudo pip install virtualenv`